pipeline-components/php-codesniffer/README.md

 ## Usage

 The image is for running codesniffer, codesniffer is installed in /app/ in case you need to customize the install before usage.
+Default the following packages are installed:

+- squizlabs/php_codesniffer
+- phpcompatibility/php-compatibility
+- dealerdirect/phpcodesniffer-composer-installer

 The image is based on php:7.2-alpine3.8

 ## Codesniffers